 - Authority.
-The Committee is governed by the provisions of the Federal Advisory Committee Act, as amended (5 U.S.C.
-Appendix 2), which sets forth standards for the formation and use of advisory committees; and by Section 103 of Executive Order 12829, as amended.
+The Committee is governed by the provisions of the Federal Advisory Committee Act, (FACA), as amended (5 U.S.C.
+Appendix 2), which sets forth standards for the formation and use of advisory committees; and by Section 103 of Executive Order 12829, as amended, (the Order).

 - Official(s) to Whom the Committee Reports.
 The NISPPAC shall report to the Director, Information Security Oversight Office, National Archives and Records Administration.

 - Support.
 The Information Security Oversight Office shall provide the NISPPAC with administrative services, facilities, staff, and other support services necessary for the performance of its functions.

 - Estimated Annual Operating Costs and Staff Years.
 The estimated annual operating costs of the NISPPAC are $350,000.00.
 Staff support provided by the Information Security Oversight Office is estimated to be 2.5 staff years.

 - Designated Federal Officer (DFO).
 The DFO is a full time salaried employee of NARA and will perform the duties set forth in section 10(c) of the FACA, to include ensuring administrative and staff support to the Committee.

 - Estimated Number and Frequency of Meetings.
 The NISPPAC shall meet at the request of the Chairman, but at least twice during the calendar year.